cebby2420/via-desktop/README.md

 ### Downloading a release for macOS: _App is damaged and can't be opened_

 Gatekeeper on macOS is gatekeeping you from opening this unsigned and unnotarised application.
-Use a command below to allow your computer to open it.
+Use a command like the one below to allow your computer to open it.

 ```
 xattr -d com.apple.quarantine /Users/<me>/Downloads/via-desktop.app